P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 | skins               | \(UUID\)      | Specifies the skin to apply to the NPC.<br>You can specify multiple UUIDs and it will be selected from a random UUID.        |

 ---

+### What is this NPC\(WatchDog\)?

+The Watchdog calls the NPC with a random username using the API "[RandomUserGenerator](https://randomuser.me/)" by [@randomapi](https://twitter.com/randomapi).
+The NPC skin is displayed randomly by referring to the UUID skin settting.

 ## What is learning function?